Use Python with R with reticulate :: Cheatsheet

 py_available()

-• py_discover_config(): Return all detected versions of Python.
+• py_discover_config(): Return the detected installation of Python.
 Use py_config() to check which version has been loaded.

 py_config()